charliemikels/figura-music-player/README.md

 This avatar relies on LUtils to find and load song files on the fly.
 This means your songlist will not count against the avatar file size limit.
 LUtils is a separate Fabric mod that works with any recent version of Minecraft, but it has specific builds for your version of Figura.

-  - If you're on Figura r14, (the current[^uploadTime] public builds,) you'll need [Build 7: "Minor but important change."](https://github.com/lexize/lutils/actions/runs/4241722822).
-  - If you're on the development versions of Figura, you'll need [Build 8: "Some changes.
+  - If you're on Figura 0.1, (The current[^uploadTime] public build,) you'll need [Build 8: "Some changes.
 Fixed crashes with github builds"](https://github.com/lexize/lutils/actions/runs/4674799028).
+  - If you're on the older Figura r14, you'll need [Build 7: "Minor but important change."](https://github.com/lexize/lutils/actions/runs/4241722822).

-[^uploadTime]: "Current" as of June 7th, 2023.
+[^uploadTime]: "Current" as of June 11th, 2023.

 Download your version by clicking the Artifact in the actions page.